-After emancipation, some southern planters decided to lease land to freedmen in return for a portion of their crops under a sharecropping system.
-Others opted for the tenant farming system whereby tenants worked an allotted time on the plantation in exchange for rental property on which to grow their own crops.
+After emancipation, some southern planters whose former enslaved left the property never to return had little choice but to lease land to freedmen in return for a portion of their crops under a sharecropping system.
+Others southern planters whose former enslaved remained on the property in the very cabins they had lived under a tenant farming system whereby tenants worked an allotted time on the plantation in exchange for “rental property” on which to grow their own crops.
 Sharecropping and land tenancy, however, made it difficult for newly freedmen to advance their position in society.
 Agricultural depression also led many white farmers to become sharecroppers and tenants when forced to sell their land and look for work like black farmers.
 By 1880, tenant farms made up one-third of North Carolina’s agricultural operations.

 While tenancy and sharecropping shared similarities, there were also differences between them.
 Both systems allowed laborers to work a plot of land and divide their harvest with the landowner according to the negotiated contract.
 The systems offered the illusion of independence to black laborers.
 Farm tenants alone, however, owned their crops outright, possessed the authority to plant the crops of their own choosing and in the manner they pleased.
 Though crop liens weakened this authority, tenants nevertheless enjoyed greater autonomy than sharecroppers.
 The tenancy system would eventually place both black and white farmers into a cycle of debt.
 Unable to acquire sufficient capital to purchase their own land, laborers were caught in restrictive contracts that prevented their mobility or ability to negotiate better terms.

-At Poplar Grove, the majority of the Foy slaves remained on the plantation after emancipation.
+At Poplar Grove, the majority of the Foy’s enslaved remained on the plantation after emancipation.
 Having chosen surnames to reflect their new-found freedom, family bonds solidified and African American men began the process of securing their own households.
 Here, the rent for housing and subsistence land was free.
-The tenant families primarily inhabited the old slave cabins on the property, as well as a few new buildings, simply constructed of unfinished lumber during the late nineteenth century.
+The tenant families primarily inhabited the cabins of their enslavement on the property, as well as a few new buildings, simply constructed of unfinished lumber during the late nineteenth century.

 The tenant farmers roles did not differ from those of their enslaved days for both men and women.
 Trusted “hands” responsible for carrying produce to downtown Market Street by mule and cart still did so; however, the opportunity to travel was a new condition of freedom and afforded to all those tenant farmers willing to lose a night’s sleep to make the trip.
 From the old Market House, the tenant farmers could sell their own produce grown from the small garden plot each had been allotted, or carry their employer-in-name-only produce to market.